Suuringo/polar-serial-to-keyboard/README.md

 ## Usage

 Once the program is properly configured, it should appear in the taskbar tray.
-If it isn't the case, please verify check the `logs.log` file and check your config.
+If it isn't the case, check the `logs.log` file and check your config file.

 ## Why is this even needed